Back to Blog

 src/

-screens/ # Screen modules
+screens/ # 38 screens

-components/ # Reusable UI components
+components/ # 98 reusable components

 services/ # API, auth, notifications